vigonotion/pygti/README.md

 This library is a python wrapper for accessing the geofox api.
 This api is used to get information about the public transport in Hamburg, Germany.

+## How to get the api credentials

+You have to apply for credentials via the HVV website.
+You can see their official guide [here](https://www.hvv.de/de/fahrplaene/abruf-fahrplaninfos/datenabruf) (the page is only available in German).

+They will send you a contract you will have to sign and send back.
+After about a week, you will receive your api credentials.

 ## Documentation

 This library uses the same data types and parameters as specified in the [GTI documentation](https://api-test.geofox.de/gti/doc/index.jsp).
 It features client side validation of the parameters.